-Ah, nature — the great outdoors.
-While we love Columbus and everything our vibrant city has to offer, there’s something to be said about tieing up your boots, grabbing a water bottle, and heading off on an unknown trail.
+Columbus is a vibrant city with much to offer, but there’s something to be said about lacing up your boots, grabbing a water bottle, and exploring the nearby nature.

-If you can’t decide whether you want to explore wetlands, meadows, or grasslands, drive on over to Slate Run in Canal Winchester.
-The 1,705-acre park offers a variety of short trails that walk you through its various terrains and won’t take up your entire day.
-Feel free to mix ’n’ match trails to create your own experience!
+If you can’t decide whether you want to explore wetlands, meadows, or grasslands, then check out Slate Run in Canal Winchester.
+This 1,705-acre park offers a number of short trails with various terrains, and it's a great option for hikers who want to experience all that nature has to offer.

-If you're in the mood for some serious space to explore, Mohican is the place for you.
-The 1,110-acre state park is adjacent to a 4,525-acre state forest, and both are full of trails for bikers, runners, hikers, walkers, horseback riders, and everyone in between.
+Whether you're looking for a relaxing nature walk or some serious hiking, Mohican has something for everyone.
+This 1,110-acre state park is adjacent to a 4,525-acre state forest, and both areas are full of trails shared by bikers, joggers, and horseback riders alike.
 The Clear Fork Gorge, Mohican River, and surrounding forested areas also offer a wide variety of scenery.
-Plus, it’s just over an hour from Columbus — far enough to get away, close enough that you don’t have to spend all day in the car.
+Plus, it’s just over an hour from Columbus — far enough to get away, but close enough that you don’t have to spend all day in the car.

-Feel like reenacting The Lion King?
-Head on over to Rising Park in Lancaster, roughly 45 minutes from Cbus.
-While this park’s claim to fame is Mount Pleasant, a peak that gives you a panoramic view of the town (and an opportunity to raise your dog like Simba), it is also home to a variety of trails, picnic tables, tennis courts, a cave, and a pond.
-Perfect for all seasons.
+Head over to Rising Park in Lancaster, roughly 45 minutes from Columbus, for a day of hiking.
+While this park’s claim to fame is Mount Pleasant, a peak that gives you a panoramic view of the town (and an opportunity to raise your dog like Simba), it is also home to a variety of trails, tennis courts, caves, and a pond.

 Don’t let the “creek” in Alum Creek fool you.
-This state park includes a 3,387-acre reservoir and 4,630 acres of fields and woodlands, all within minutes of downtown.
-While the reservoir is a hub for boaters, fishermen, and swimmers, a system of trails take you through the park to explore a more quiet space.
-Unbeatable for a little “you time.”
+This state park includes a 3,387-acre reservoir and 4,630 acres of fields and woodlands, all within minutes of downtown Columbus.
+While the reservoir is a hub for boaters, fishermen, and swimmers, a system of trails takes you through the park to explore a more quiet space.

-If you’re in the mood for a more quiet, contemplative day, swing by Chillicothe’s Scioto Trail State Park.
-This 218-acre park is nestled within the 9,000-acre Scioto Trail State Forest, making you feel just the right amount of isolation from city life.
-Paths around the park also allow you some breathtaking looks into the Scioto River Valley.
-Now that’s a hike with a view.
+If your prefer to hike in less crowded parks, check out Chillicothe’s Scioto Trail State Park.
+This 218-acre park is nestled within the 9,000-acre Scioto Trail State Forest, offering just the right amount of isolation from city life.
+Paths around the park also boast breathtaking views of the Scioto River Valley.

 If you’re pressed for time and want an adventure close to home, check out Highbanks Metro Park sitting right in between Franklin and Delaware counties.
 With over 1,000 acres of space and roughly 10 trails, this park makes you forget city life without leaving the city.
-Bonus points: a pair of bald eagles has routinely made their nest right by one of the park’s observation decks. ’merica.
+Be on the lookout for the pair of bald eagles that have routinely made their nest right by one of the park’s observation decks.

 Waterfalls and caves and lakes, oh my!
-Oh yes, as one of central Ohio’s favorite getaways, this list wouldn’t be complete without giving Hocking Hills a shout out.
-Whether you feel like a day trip or camping overnight, this state park boasts a long list of activities including hiking, exploring the caverns and waterfalls, kayaking, and even zip-lining.
-All just over an hour away.
+One of central Ohio’s best getaways, this list wouldn’t be complete without giving Hocking Hills a shout out.
+Whether you feel like a day trip or camping overnight, this state park has a long list of activities including hiking near waterfalls, kayaking, and even zip-lining.

-If you’re on the eastern side of the city and need a quick escape, Blacklick Woods Metro Park’s got your fix — sunshine, animals, trees, and creek included.
-This 643-acre Reynoldsburg hotspot is one of the oldest Metroparks in the area, opening in 1948.
-In addition to the 4.1-mile loop that passes through meadows and forests, there are plenty of picnic shelters.
-So, post-workout snacks are definitely encouraged.
+If you’re on the eastern side of the city and need a quick escape, Blacklick Woods Metro Park is a great option for a day of hiking.
+This 643-acre Reynoldsburg hotspot is one of the oldest Metroparks in the area, having opened in 1948.
+In addition to the 4.1-mile loop that passes through meadows and forests, there are plenty of picnic shelters; post-workout snacks are definitely encouraged.

 Salt Fork is Ohio’s largest state park, coming in at a whopping 17,229 acres.
-There’s so much room for activities!!
-Check out what we mean: If you’re feeling aquatic, rent a boat (or find a friend whose family has a boat) to cruise the reservoir.
-If you would rather use those legs, go for a hike on one of their many trails through the park’s hills, valleys, and meadows.
-This place makes you appreciate rural Guernsey County, just an hour and a half away from Columbus.
+There’s so much room for activities!
+Rent a boat to cruise the reservoir, or hike one of the many trails winding through the park’s hills, valleys, and meadows.
+This place makes you appreciate rural Guernsey County, just an hour and a half from Columbus.

-Are you a sucker for wildflowers?
-If so, Gahanna Woods is the perfect urban getaway.
-Part city park, part state nature preserve, these meadows and woodlands include several trails that will remind you of the beauty of the outdoors.
-And, if you so desire, they can remind you of the dirt of the outdoors, too!
-The meadows are known to get a little muddy after a good rain, so come prepared before you cake your new sneakers.
+Gahanna Woods is the perfect urban getaway.
+Part city park, part state nature preserve, the meadows and woodlands include several trails for moderate hiking near beds of wildflowers.
+The meadows are known to get a little muddy after a good rain, so be sure to wear proper shoes.